DIPlib/diplib/DIPthoughts.md

     img.At( 5, 1 ) += 20;        // Add 20 to the pixel at (5,1)

-To be able to write values to a pixel, we just need to do something special with the assignment operator:
+To be able to write values to a pixel, we could do something special with the assignment operator:

 * If the image is raw (not forged, there is no data segment), then the